-(d) Records and reports.
-(1) Each recipient must keep any records and, within the timeframe required, make any reports (including those pertaining to race, ethnicity, gender, and disability status data) that HUD may require.
+supportive services are available to participants in the program. (d) Records, and reports.
+(1) Each recipient must keep any records and, within the timeframe required, make any reports (including those pertaining to race, etlinicity, gender, and disability status data) that HUD may require.

-(2) Each recipient must keep on file, and make available to the public on request, a description of the procedures used to select sponsors under the SRA component and buildings under the SRO, SRA, and PRA components.
-(3) Each recipient must develop, and make available to the public upon re
+(2) Each recipient must keep on file, and make available to the public on request, a description of the procedures used to select sponsors under the SRA component and buildings under the SRA and PRA components.

+used to select sponsors under the SRA component and buildings under the SRO, SRA, and PRA components.
 (3) Each recipient must develop, and make available to the public upon request, its procedures for managing the rental housing assistance funds provided by HUD.
 At a minimum, such procedures must describe how units will be identified and selected; how the responsibility for inspections will be handled; the process for deciding which unit a participant will occupy; how participants will be placed in, or assisted in finding appropriate housing; how rent calculations will be made and the amount of rental assistance payments determined; and what safeguards will be used to prevent the misuse of funds.